 Many products contain Cannabidiol (CBD), including skincare, food, and medications.
-Consumers use CBD in the treatment of epilepsy, Post-Traumatic Stress Disorder (PTSD), anxiety and other conditions.
+Consumers use CBD in the treatment of epilepsy, Post-Traumatic Stress Disorder (PTSD), anxiety, and other health conditions.
 The beauty industry embraces CBD and shows the potential to become the next big thing.

 With more research studies funded, there is an increased likelihood that the FDA will approve more uses of CBD.
 However, even without FDA approval, candies, gummies, cosmetics, cocktails, ointments, tinctures, and food include CBD.

-1. CBD is one of the ingredients in the Cannabis plant
+1. CBD is just one component of the cannabis plant

-Many use the term cannabis, marijuana, and hemp interchangeable.
-Therefore, it is essential to understand where the differences lay.
-Hemp and Marijuana are both species of the plant Cannabis Sativa, with hemp containing more CBD than THC.
+You might see the terms cannabis, marijuana, and hemp used interchangeably, but they all refer to different things.
+To understand how CBD works, it is essential to know where the differences lay.
+Hemp and marijuana are both species of the plant Cannabis Sativa, with hemp containing more CBD than THC.
 The dried, unfertilized female cannabis flowers are the raw source for CBD.
 Heating, smoking, vaporization, or baking extracts the CBD.

 PTSD is one of the main reasons why people seek cannabis for medicinal purposes.
 Studies done in both rodents and humans determine that CBD can alter aspects of adverse traumatic memories.
 Unlike the currently approved medications for PTSD, CBD has the potential to target memory processes.
 What makes interventions such as CBD more compelling is their ability to act on both the emotional and cognitive aspects of the disorder.

 The cost of CBD is generally higher due to the processes involved in its production.
 Illegal in most countries in the world, Cannabis importation occurs from countries where it is legally grown.
-Government’s approval and transportation of Cannabis come at a high cost.
+The government’s approval and transportation of cannabis come at a high cost.

 In addition to importation costs, supplementary expensed are manufacturing and purification.
 CBD is a scarce commodity, which further escalates its price.
 In some cases, estimates of the cost of CBD treatment are around $36,000 per patient annually.